 The Cost of Economy Dentures

-Economy dentures can start as low as $650 per arch, making them a popular choice amongst low-earning patients.
+Economy dentures can start as low as $650 per arch, making them popular among low-earning patients.
 Anything is better than a gap in your smile.

 Full Dentures

-Many people complain that their dentures move around in their mouths and sometimes even fall out, so that is something you should keep in mind.
+Many people complain that their dentures move around in their mouths and sometimes even fall out, so you should keep that in mind.

-However, many patients love their dentures and like that you can remove them for cleaning purposes.
+However, many patients love their dentures, and like that, you can remove them for cleaning.

 The Cost of Full Dentures